mdbtxt1

 Epsilon-Null

 Cantor defined ε0, "epsilon-null", to be the first ordinal infinity that could not be expressed with a finite number of omegas and/or integers combined with addition, multiplication, and exponents.
-I see no particular reason why Cantor had to do this, except that he did not consider using a hyper4 operator.
-Since we do have the hyper4 operator we'll go ahead and use it, and continue the series (repeating the last line and continuing):
+By definition ε0 is the "fixed point" of exponentiation when applied on "the left" i.e. in the weaker sense:

-ε0 = ωωωωω..... (with ω omegas) = ωω
+ε0 = ωωωωω..... (with ω omegas) = ωω = ω↑↑ω

 ωω + 1